alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Kinds of Cases are Covered by Tort Law in Alaska?

-• Strict liability: in a strict liability tort, a person may be liable for damages for events that result in injury or loss to another person, even if the person is not directly at fault.
+• Strict liability: In a strict liability tort, a person may be liable for damages for events that result in injury or loss to another person, even if the person is not directly at fault.
 Hazardous activities and animal attacks are examples of strict liability.

 What are the Differences Between Criminal Law and Tort Law in Alaska?

 Alaska Criminal law exists to regulate societal behavior by penalizing criminal offenses against the state.
 In a criminal court case, the state is the prosecutor; that is, the state brings a case against the offender.
 Alaska criminal law defines offenses against the state and applicable penalties.
-Alaska Code of Civil Procedure concerns itself with offenses between individuals or between individuals and entities, including corporations, state agencies, and the state.
+The Alaska Code of Civil Procedure concerns itself with offenses between individuals or between individuals and entities, including corporations, state agencies, and the state.
 Tort law guides civil claims and damages.

 What is the Purpose of Tort Law in Alaska?